 - Dieting: It's not only what you eat, but also what you don't eat that can lead to bad breath.
 For example, low-carb diets can cause halitosis.
 As the body burns fat (instead of carbohydrates) for energy, it produces ketones, a foul-smelling end-product that can lead to bad breath.

 - Poor hygiene: Skipping a single brushing here and there might not be the end of the world, but do it regularly and you might end up with bad breath.
 The same can happen if you brush but don't floss regularly, since toothbrushes can't remove food particles stuck between your teeth.
 If brush and floss regularly, still can't figure what's causing your halitosis , try adding an antibacterial mouthwash to your routine, tat should help clear any remaining bacteria present in your mouth.

 Although the National Oral Health Programme of India suggests that mouthwash is not the replacement of regular oral hygiene routine of tooth brushing and flossing.

 - Smoking: Aside from staining your teeth, smoking also damages your gums and causes bad breath.
 Chewing tobacco has the same effect.

 - Poor health: Respiratory tract, sinus, and other infections are notorious for causing bad breath.
 In fact, chances are if you have a sinus infection, you'll have halitosis to go along with it.
-Other medical conditions that may cause bad breath include diabetes, some liver diseases and kidney disease.
+Other medical conditions that can cause bad breath include diabetes, gastritis, kidney disease, bronchitis and liver disease.
 If you've tried everything else and you still have halitosis, you might want to talk to your doctor to rule out a more serious medical condition.